 1. The intermediate node UE performs the registration procedure.
 The AIoT UE reader capabilities (e.g. supported inventory frequency) will be transmitted to the AMF via the NAS message (e.g. the Registration Request message).

-2. The AF sends to the AIoTF the inventory request information that includes: inventory area information, AIoT device capabilities (e.g. supported frequency, etc.), etc. The inventory area information defined by the third party indicates the area where the AIoT devices are supposed to be.
+2. The AF sends to the NEF the inventory request information that includes: inventory area information, AIoT device capabilities (e.g. supported frequency, etc.), etc. The inventory area information defined by the third party indicates the area where the AIoT devices are supposed to be.

-Editor's note: It is FFS how the AF selects AIoTF if multiple AIoTFs are deployed in the core network.

-3. The AIoTF maps the third party defined information into the information defined in 3GPP.
-For example, the inventory area information is mapped into the cell ID which could help the AIoTF to select the AMF.

-Editor's note: It is FFS how the AIoTF selects AMF if multiple AMFs serve the same area.
+2a.
+The NEF maps the inventory area information to 3GPP based location information (e.g. TA(s), cell ID(s), etc.), and then selects the AIoTF(s) based on the mapped location information.
+The mapping between AF requested inventory area information and 3GPP defined location information is stored in NEF locally.
+The NEF sends to each of the selected AIoTF the inventory request information received from the AF with the mapped location information.

+3. The AIoTF selects the AMF(s) based on the mapped location information provided by NEF in step 2a.
+If multiple AMFs serve the same area, then all AMFs serving the area or a subset of the AMFs could be selected based on the AMF load information.

 4. The AIoTF get from the AMF the information of the intermediate node UEs that are available in the cell with the cell ID mapped in step 3.
 The information of the intermediate node UE includes: e.g. UE ID, inventory frequency;